josuneha/AzureBigData-analytics/Whiteboard design session/WDS student guide - Big data and visualization.md

 ### Customer needs

-1. Want to modernize their analytics platform, without sacrificing the ability to query their data using SQL
+1. Want to modernize their analytics platform, without sacrificing the ability to query their data using SQL.

-1. Need an approach that can store all of their data, including the unmodified source data and the cleansed data from which they query for production purposes
+2. Need an approach that can store all of their data, including the unmodified source data and the cleansed data from which they query for production purposes.

-1. Want to understand how they will load their large quantity of historical data into Azure
+3. Want to understand how they will load their large quantity of historical data into Azure.

-1. Need to be able to query the weather forecast and use it as input to their flight delay predictions
+4. Need to be able to query the weather forecast and use it as input to their flight delay predictions.

-1. Desire a proof of concept (PoC) machine learning model that takes as input their historical data on flight delays and weather conditions in order to identify whether a flight is likely to be delayed or not
+5. Desire a proof of concept (PoC) machine learning model that takes as input their historical data on flight delays and weather conditions in order to identify whether a flight is likely to be delayed or not.

-1. Need web-based visualizations of the flight delay predictions
+6. Need web-based visualizations of the flight delay predictions.

 ### Customer objections

-1. We have heard that creating a machine learning model takes a month to build and another 2--3 months to operationalize so that it is useable from our production systems.
+1. We have heard that creating a machine learning model takes a month to build and another 2-3 months to operationalize so that it is useable from our production systems.
 Is this true?

 2. Once our model is operationalized, how do we retrain and redeploy it?
 Will this process break clients currently accessing the deployed model?

 3. Can we query flat files in the file system using SQL?

 4. Does Azure provide anything that would speed up querying (and exploration) of files in Hadoop Distributed File Systems (HDFS)?

 5. Does Azure provide any tools for visualizing our data?
 Ideally access to these could be managed with Active Directory.

 6. While our PoC does not have any sensitive data, if it is successful we would like to include customer data that contains personally identifiable information (PII) and transaction history so we could achieve new insights combining our flight delay predictions with our customer's profile.
-Are there any additional services in the Azure Marketplace we could use to apply data-centric security---that is to identify data loaded that contains PII, monitor access to sensitive data, and protect the data at rest (via encryption or masking)?
+Are there any additional services in the Azure Marketplace we could use to apply data-centric security---that is to identify data loaded that contains PII, monitor access to sensitive data, and protect the data at rest, via encryption or masking?

 7. Is Azure Databricks our only option for running SQL on Hadoop solutions in Azure?

 8. We have heard of Azure Data Lake, but we are not clear about whether this is currently a good fit for our PoC solution, or whether we should be using it for interactive analysis of our data.

 ### Infographic for common scenarios